 Green and black tea contain a natural plant compound called polyphenols, which helps suppress bacteria in your mouth.

-How it works: Bacteria feeds on sugar in the mouth, then produces acid which attacks tooth enamel.
-The presence of polyphenols help suppress the presence of these acid-producing bacteria in the mouth early on.
+How it works: Bacteria feed on sugar in the mouth, then produce acid which attacks tooth enamel.
+The presence of polyphenols helps suppress the presence of these acid-producing bacteria in the mouth early on.